 1 tbsp. cumin, divided

-1 tbsp. paprika, divi
+1 tbsp. paprika, divided

 1 tsp. ancho chile powder